openequella/openEQUELLA/CONTRIBUTING.md

 ### SBT Notes

-The new build uses SBT (very flexible and has a large set of useful plugins available).
+The new build uses SBT (very flexible and has a large set of useful plug-ins available).
 You can customize pretty much any aspect of your build process using Scala scripts.

-Plugins are global to the build but can be turned on/off on a per project basis.
+Plug-ins are global to the build but can be turned on/off on a per project basis.

 The root build is located in the following files: